srowhani/ember-frost-object-browser/README.md

 ember install ember-frost-object-browser
 ```

-## Slots API
+## API

-The "slots" implementation of the object browser provides named
+Frost object browser is a pattern that provides slots for the
-yields for each content area within the object browser pattern.
+content areas within the pattern and a selection interface to drive
+the behavior of actions based on selection.

 The implementor provides the content for each slot using recommended
 Frost components.
 This allows the full interface/features of each